Deep Transfer Learning for Intelligent Vehicle Perception: a Survey: Challenges and Future Research

 \item \textbf{International Standards for Software Packages}: The software package might be provided from multiple companies of different countries as well, but there are no unified international standards for the software packes for intelligent vehicle perception.
-For example, sharing the features of models trained in different epochs, \textit{e.g.}, from different companies, will result in the performance drop in V2V cooperative perception~\cite{xu2023bridging}.
+For example, sharing the features of models trained in different epochs, \textit{e.g.}, from different companies, will result in the performance drop in V2V cooperative perception~\cite{xu2023bridging}. \textit{Future Research}: The multiple companies of different countries are expected to collaborate together to promote the international standards for software packages in the future, including the deep learning model architectures and frameworks, hyper parameters, privacy and safety preservation, \textit{etc}.
+For example, the accepted software package standards can reduce the problems in the V2V data sharing of the connected intelligent vehicles among different companies with guidelines.

 \end{itemize}